backupbrew/switchbrew/Kernel Loader.md

 This is just standard aarch64 page table code.
 Walks the page table, verifying that all entries it would map for size + range are free.

+## KInitialPageTable::ReprotectToReadOnly

+This is just standard aarch64 page table code.
+Walks the page table, reprotects the read-write pages in the specified region as read-only.

+This is probably a compiler-optimized version of a function that does an arbitrary reprotection.

 ## KInitialPageTable::GetL1Table

 This is an inferred getter for a (presumably) private member.